-- (1) (U) Cyber Incident.
-Actions taken through the use of computer networks that result in an actual or potentially adverse effect on an information system and/or the information residing therein. - (2) (U) Cybersecurity.
-The prevention of damage to, unauthorized use of, or exploitation of, and, if needed, the restoration of electronic information and communications systems and the information contained therein to ensure confidentiality, integrity, and availability; includes protection and restoration, when needed, of information networks and wire line, wireless, satellite, public safety answering points, and 911 communications systems and control systems. - (3) (U) DHS National Cyber Incident Response Plan (NCIRP).
-Developed to leverage the doctrine from the National Preparedness System, which articulates how the Nation responds and recovers from significant cyber incidents.
+- (4) (U) Cyber System.
+Any combination of facilities, equipment, personnel, procedures, and communications integrated to provide cyber services; examples include business systems, control systems, and access control systems (ref: National Institute of Standards and Technology (NIST) Cybersecurity Framework, version 1.1). - (5) (U) Cyber Threat.
+Any circumstance or event with the potential to adversely impact organizational operations (including mission, functions, image, or reputation), organizational assets, individuals, other organizations, or the Nation through an information system via unauthorized access, destruction, disclosure, modification of information, and/or denial of service (ref: National Institute of Standards and Technology (NIST) Glossary of Key Information Security Terms, NIST IR 7298 Revision 3). - (6) (U) Cybersecurity.
+The prevention of damage to, unauthorized use of, or exploitation of, and, if needed, the restoration of electronic information and communications systems and the information contained therein to ensure confidentiality, integrity, and availability; includes protection and restoration, when needed, of information networks and wireline, wireless, satellite, public safety answering points, and 911 communications systems and control systems. - (7) (U) DHS National Cyber Incident Response Plan (NCIRP).
+Developed to leverage the doctrine from the National Preparedness System, which articulates how the Nation responds and recovers from significant cyber incidents. - (8) (U) National Response Center (NRC).

-- (4) (U) National Cybersecurity and Communications Integration Center (NCCIC).
-A 24 x 7 cyber situational awareness, incident response, and management center that is a national nexus of cyber and communications integration for the Federal Government, intelligence community, and law enforcement.
-Serves as a central location where a diverse set of partners involved in cybersecurity and communications protection coordinate and synchronize efforts.
-NCCIC's partners include other government agencies, the private sector, and international entities.
-Working closely with its partners, NCCIC analyzes cybersecurity and communications information, shares timely and actionable information, and coordinates response, mitigation and recovery efforts. - (5) (U) National Response Center (NRC).
 The NRC is the national communications center, continuously manned for handling activities related to response action in reference to maritime suspicious activities, breaches of security and TSIs.
-As discussed in reference (b), owners or operators are required by 33 C.F.R.
-101.305 to report cyber incidents that may result in a TSI, or is by definition a TSI. - (6) (U) Significant Cyber Incident.
+As discussed in reference (b), owners or operators are required by 33 CFR § 101.305 to report cyber incidents that may result in a TSI or is by definition a TSI. - (9) (U) Significant Cyber Incident.
 The NCIRP uses the term to describe a cyber incident that is (or a group of related cyber incidents that together are) likely to result in demonstrable harm to the national security interests, foreign relations, or economy of the United States or to the public confidence, civil liberties, or public health and safety of the American people.
+For AMSP purposes, the term is interchangeable with TSI. - (10) (U) Suspicious Activity (SA).
+Observed behavior reasonably indicative of pre-operational planning related to terrorism or other criminal activity (ref: National Information Sharing Environment (ISE) for Suspicious Activity Reporting (ISE-FS-200)).

-For AMSP purposes, the term is interchangeable with TSI. - (7) (U) Transportation Security Incident (TSI).
-A security incident resulting in a significant loss of life, environmental damage, transportation system disruption, or economic disruption in a particular area in accordance with 33 C.F.R. § 101.105. - (8) (U) [ADD OTHER DEFINITIONS AS APPROPRIATE.]
+- (11) (U) Transportation Security Incident (TSI).
+A security incident resulting in a significant loss of life, environmental damage, transportation system disruption, or economic disruption in a particular area in accordance with 33 CFR § 101.105. - (12) (U) [ADD OTHER DEFINITIONS AS APPROPRIATE.]